daniel-engineer/Daniel-Portfolio/README.md

 # src > In this folder you can find mostly source code files from the work I have conducted with TRNSYS, which included coding in FORTRAN
   - Type936.f90 - this is the original source code available in the library when one holds a license to run the SOFTWARE - it emulates the behaviour of domestic refrigeration systems
   - Type936VF.f90 - this source code consists of

+## 🔗 Notes
+- All documents provided here are either authored by me or shared with permission for demonstration purposes.
+- For more details about my research and professional background, please visit my [LinkedIn](https://www.linkedin.com/in/danielmarqueseng/)